One of Airbus's best customers in the U.S. is having second thoughts

 Because of that, three years ago, the airline ordered six A330-800neo airliners from Europe's Airbus (EADSF) for use in 2019.
 It has since been the only carrier to buy the smaller of two models of the A330neo.
 Neo stands for new engine option.

-Dunkerley told CNNMoney this week the tepid sales have Hawaiian weighing whether the A330new is "the right airplane for us," or whether it will turn instead to Boeing, the planemaker's U.S. rival.
+Dunkerley told CNNMoney this week the tepid sales have Hawaiian weighing whether the A330neo is "the right airplane for us," or whether it will turn instead to Boeing, the planemaker's U.S. rival.

 "We're still a big believer in the [Airbus] program, but we also know that Boeing has some terrific alternatives which we're also interested in looking at," Dunkerley said.